Existence and Smoothness of the Navier-Stokes equation using the Boundary Integral Method: Problem statement

-The boundary conditions are: The spherinder hyper-surface $V$ is the volume at initial time over which an instantaneous smooth force impulse distribution giving a total finite force impulse is applied; and over the far-field spherinder hyper-surface $\partial \Sigma _X$ the flow field behaves like a Stokeslet.
+The boundary conditions are: The fluid velocity stipulated over the hypersurface volume $V$ at initial time, and over the far-field spherinder hypersurface $\partial \Sigma _X$ the flow field behaves like a stokeslet.

-The spherinder hyper-surfaces have defined normals (except in the limit approaching the edges), are smooth surfaces piece-wise connected, and so amenable to Green's boundary integral analysis.
-Green's analysis is performed in the space-time domain enclosed by the initial time and far-field space-time boundary integrals, and the vanishingly small space-time boundary enclosing the space-time point.
+The spherinder hypersurfaces have defined normals (except in the limit approaching the edges), are smooth surfaces piece-wise connected, and so amenable to Green's boundary integral analysis.
+Green's analysis is performed in the space-time domain enclosed by the initial time and far-field space-time boundary integrals, and the vanishingly small space-time boundary aligned to the flow direction and enclosing the space-time point.
 A proof by ansatz is considered.
-So, in this domain it is assumed that the velocity and pressure (and therefore the NSlet velocity and pressure also) are $C^{\infty}$ smooth.
+So, in this domain it is assumed that the velocity and pressure (and therefore the nslet velocity and pressure also) are $C^{\infty}$ smooth.
 This enables a solution for the velocity to be found by a Green's integral representation.
 From this solution it is then shown that a velocity and pressure which are $C^{\infty}$ smooth exist, completing the proof by ansatz.
-(Of course, this proof by ansatz says nothing about whether or not non-smooth solutions exist as well and so this remains unanswered.)
-It is then shown that there can be only one solution, uniqueness, in the $C^{\infty}$ smooth class.
-In particular, the Green's integral representation for the velocity $u_k({\bf x},t)$ is given by a boundary integral distribution of NSlet fundamental solutions with strength given by (minus) the initial velocity, distributed over the all of space volume $V$ at the initial time $t=0$ so
+In particular, the Green's integral representation for the velocity $u_k({\bf x},t)$ is given by a boundary integral distribution of nslet fundamental solutions with strength given by (minus) the initial velocity, distributed over the all of space volume $V$ at the initial time $t=0$ so